Kravantokh/OpenGL_template/readme.md

-\*Linux-only dependency - may be installed with the package manager, in may case the command was `sudo pacman -S glu`
+\*Linux-only dependency - may be installed with the package manager, in may case the command was `sudo pacman -S glu` This package may have a different name under other distros.

 ## Build process ##
 * Windows: run `build.bat`